prova/prova/README.md

 30 August 2019: Prova 3.2.2 is released.
 The version updates many dependencies and simplifies the Java API.

 27 January 2013: Prova 3.2.1 is released.
 The version is a significant update with new features, enhancements and quality improvements.
 It includes the new SPARQL operators contributed by the Berlin University team (Malte Rohde) and now updated for OSGi-compatible OpenRDF, faster messaging layer, corrected join operator in the event processing stack, improved packaging of the binary distribution.
 The Release Notes with the change log for version 3.2.1 are available from the Prova JIRA repository.

+## License

+This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).

+See the `NOTICE.txt` file for required notices and attributions.